vandalz12/job/README.md

 # job

-# Job Service, job service function is to display data of all positions and details of positions that call dans multi pro api
+# Job Service, the functionality of job service is to display data of all positions and details of positions that call dans multi pro api
 # Minimum Java Version is Java 17
 # To build the project run:
   ./mvnw clean install